The people in Gualán, Guatemala love cake.

 As business owners, we typically prefer to donate money and volunteer our time to local organizations, but Hearts in Motion and Guatemala had found a special place in our hearts.

 Our son, Zach, was born with a cleft lip and palate, which is how we met Dr. Mark Paxton, a Spokane oral and maxillofacial surgeon, who had performed a bone graft surgery on his jaw.
 It was one of the many surgeries that Dr. Paxton would perform on kids born with congenital defects over a span of 28 years, with many of them done as a volunteer with the nonprofit organization Hearts in Motion.
-Unfortunately, Dr. Paxton passed away suddenly in February but his legacy will live on through the the program he helped found.
+Unfortunately, Dr. Paxton passed away unexpectedly but his legacy will live on through the the program he helped found.

 Zach also met Amy Meredith, a speech pathologist and professor at Washington State University, while he was attending cleft lip and palate clinics on the WSU Spokane campus.